 Yes.
 You are only entitled to a legal remedy, such as the right to reject goods within 30 days for a full refund, if goods do not 'conform to the contract' (are faulty).

-I bought a washing machine at the trader's premises described as having 'some damage but fully working condition' I later found the casing was damaged.
-The trader will not take it back.
+I bought a washing machine at the trader's premises described as having 'some damage but in fully working condition'.
+I later found the casing was damaged but the trader will not take it back.
 Is this correct?

 Yes.
 If the trader clearly made you aware that the washing machine had a fault on the casing before you bought it, you cannot return it for that reason after purchase.
 However, it should still work, be fit for purpose and as described.